 - any application or right to apply for registration of any of the rights referred to in paragraph (a); and all rights of a similar nature to any of the rights in paragraphs (a) and (b) which may subsist anywhere in the world (including Australia).

 International Check - means the document or data file that ESA provides to LEC(s) containing Agency Information received by ESA from a Government Agency or other authorised third party located in a jurisdiction outside of Australia.

 Laws - means all laws, rules and regulation in any jurisdiction, including (without limitation);

 - any statute, regulation, by-law, ordinance or subordinate legislation (including the Privacy Laws);

-- any licence, permit, authorisation, accreditation, code of practice, code of conduct, order, direction or other requirement which is enforceable against the Customer or ESA (as the case may be) or which is issued under an instrument referred to in paragraph (b), and includes any amendment, change, update or replacement to any of them that may be implemented or take effect during the term of this terms and conditions;
+- any licence, permit, authorisation, accreditation, code of practice, code of conduct, order, direction or other requirement which is enforceable against the LEC or ESA (as the case may be) or which is issued under an instrument referred to in paragraph (b), and includes any amendment, change, update or replacement to any of them that may be implemented or take effect during the term of this terms and conditions;

 - and with respect to any International Check, anything specified in sub-paragraphs (a), (b) or (c) of this definition applicable in the relevant overseas jurisdiction.

 LEC Data - means data and information relating to the LEC and its operations, facilities, personnel, assets, products, sales and transactions.

 Legal Entity Customer (LEC) – means a registered business which has;

 - Entered into an approved services agreement with ESA; and